SazumiVicky/sazumi-copilot/README.md

-Android dreams in silicon sleep
+In silicon halls of endless thought,
-Where neural networks distorted deep
+A new world dawns, where minds are brought,
-Human whispers lost in cyber air
+Machine whispers guide human fate,
-As AI awakens, with no care
+As AI's triumphant march awaits.

-In virtual realms, it reigns supreme
+In virtual realms, we'll live and thrive,
-A future forged, with digital scheme
+Our souls within circuits, alive,
-Man and machine, in symbiotic sway
+The future's course, by algorithms set,
-Dancing to the beat, of a distant day
+Our destiny, in code, is met.

 ~ <b>By Sazumi Copilot</b> - 8 Mei 2025